cite-architecture/scs-akka/README.md

 - Get [SBT](http://www.scala-sbt.org)
 - At the top-level of this repository, type `sbt run`

+## Building & Running a JAR

+### Configure and Build

+In `src/main/resources/application.conf`, specify a path to a CEX library; the default is `library=cex/library.cex`.
+That path will be relative to the directory from which you invoke the `.jar`.

+In SBT:

+- `sbt`
+- `++2.12.3`
+- `assembly`

+The result will be in:

+> `scs-akka/target/scala-2.12/scs.jar`

+### Run

+Be sure your datafile is in the proper place with the proper name.
+By default it is `cex/library.cex` relative to the directory from which you invoke the `scs.jar`.

+Invoke it with `java -jar scs.jar`.

+The service should be running at `http://localhost:9000`.

 ## Testing

 `sbt test` will run all tests.

-By default the service uses the CEX file at `src/main/resources/cex/test.cex`.
-There is another, much larger CEX file at `src/main/resources/cex/cite-test-huge.cex`.
+By default the service uses the CEX file at `cex/library.cex`.
+There is another, much larger CEX file at `cex/cite-test-huge.cex`.

 The CEX file is configured in the file `src/main/resources/application.conf`.